syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/007_Template_functions_of_syslog-ng.md

-The following example selects every available information about the log message, except for the date-related macros (R\_\* and S\_\*), selects the .SDATA.meta.sequenceId macro, and defines a new value-pair called MSGHDR that contains the program name and `PID` of the application that sent the log message (since you will use the template-function in a template, you must escape the double-quotes).
+The following example selects every available information about the log message, except for the date-related macros (R\_\* and S\_\*), selects the ${.SDATA.meta.sequenceId macro}, and defines a new value-pair called `MSGHDR` that contains the program name and `PID` of the application that sent the log message (since you will use the template-function in a template, you must escape the double-quotes).